 'soldiers put november in events book' is the subsidiary indication.

-'soldiers put' becomes 'or' (I can't explain this - if you can you should give a lot more credence to this answer).
+'soldiers put' becomes 'or' (I can't justify this - if you can you should believe this answer much more).

 'november' becomes 'n' (phonetic alphabet: alpha, bravo, charlie etc.).